Gerhard Ritter: Rescue of German nationalism

 Ritter saw his main task after 1945 of seeking to restore German nationalism against what he regarded as unjust slurs.
 Ritter argued that Germans needed a positive view of their past but warned against the appeal of "false concepts of honor and national power".
 He belonged to group of German historians that rejected reconciliation with victims of Nazi aggression but supported Germany pursuing its national interests.

 He railed against the fact that the Allies occupational authorities had confiscated German archives at the end of World War II and had begun to publish a critical edition of German foreign policy records without the participation of German historians.
 He used his official position as the first postwar head of the German Historical Association to demand the return of the records and held the opinion that their absence was hurting his own research projects the most.

 In his treatment of the German Resistance, Ritter drew a sharp line between those who worked with foreign powers to defeat Hitler and those like Carl Friedrich Goerdeler who sought to overthrow the Nazis but worked for Germany.
 For Ritter, Goerdeler was a patriot, but the men and women of the Rote Kapelle spy network were traitors.
 Ritter wrote that those involved in the Rote Kapelle were not part of the "German Resistance, but stood in the service of the enemy abroad" and so fully deserved to be executed.

+Ritter saw his wish to shape the perception of German history somewhat enhanced in 1949 when he was made chairman of the Verband der Historiker und Historikerinnen Deutschlands, newly founding an old organization (originally founded in 1895) that had slipped into meaninglessness during the time of the Third Reich.